ChungmanPARK12/ClassicQ/fullappflow/full-app-flow.md

   </tr>
 </table>

-- Displays the user's saved favourites list of classical tracks
+- Displays the user's saved favourites list from `ListScreen` of classical tracks
 - Applies the same play/pause logic as `ListScreen`

 ---